Get All the Dirt

 Begonias are usually planted in containers, allowing you to choose your soil rather than amend an existing planting area.
 Choose a commercial planting mix.
 Consider adding slow release fertilizer pellets.

 To get a jump on the season, start your bulbs indoors.
 Begonia bulbs need warmth to encourage sprouting and room temperature are usually sufficient.
-Cool temperatures delay initial bulb activity.
+Cool temperatures delay initial bulb activity; starting in 70 to 80 degrees in ideal.
 Bulbs can take 2-5 weeks to sprout.

 Plant outdoors when frost danger has past and nighttime lows are at least in the 60s.
-Begonias are tender and need to avoid freezes.
+Begonias are tender; avoid freezes.

 Examine the bulb and find the side with the slight indentation.
 This is where the new growth will sprout.
 Place the concave side facing upwards.
 Tuck the bulb in and cover with ½” of soil.
 Roots will develop from the bottom, sides and even the top of the bulb.
 Water sparingly until top growth develops; you're just trying to nudge the bulb out of dormancy.
 Too much water can encourage bulb rot.